Nvidia reveals Omniverse Enterprise for simulating products and worlds

 Pixar’s USD standard came from over a decade of film production.

-Guido Quaroni is director of engineering and 3D immersive at Adobe and before that he was at Pixar, where he was responsible for open sourcing USD.
+Guido Quaroni is director of engineering and 3D immersive at Adobe, and before that he was at Pixar, where he was responsible for open sourcing USD.
 In a panel at GTC, he said the idea emerged at Pixar in 2010 as the company was dealing with multiple libraries that dealt with large scenes in its movies.

 “Some of the ideas in USD go back 20 years to Toy Story 2, but the idea was to formalize it and write it in a way that we could eventually open source it,” Quaroni said.